gpric024/ConcentrateML/Useful Info.md

-# Here is some useful videos and links I will be/used to develop this project!
+# Here are some useful links
 * [Saving models in Python](https://www.kaggle.com/prmohanty/python-how-to-save-and-load-ml-models)